DanielTockan/Skii/README.md

 INSERT  TRELLO SCREENSHOTS HERE
 INSERT  TRELLO SCREENSHOTS HERE

-Daily stnad-ups were held every monring, as well as regular check-ups on any blockers or progress anybody had faced.
+Daily stand-ups were held every morning, as well as regular check-ups on any blockers or progress anybody had faced.
 We were in constant communication via Zoom breakout rooms and Slack - this was particularly useful as we applied pair-programming for debugging and problem solving.

 ### Back-end: